lornevgreen/CloudBank-V2/README.md

 ## DEPOSIT SERVICE WITH CHANGE

 Allows a stack of CloudCoins to be uploaded and powned on the server.
 This service does not tell the caller about the status of the pown but gives a receipt that the client can look at later.
 The request is a post request but may include the GET parameter "rn" (receipt number).
-If the rn parameter is included it must be a GUID without hyphends.
+If the rn parameter is included, it must be a GUID without hyphens.
 The service will then use the customer's rn as the receipt number instead of generating its own.

 Sample POST Request: